No Mardi Gras party in the streets this year: Most Soulard events move online

 The Taste of Soulard becomes the Drive-Thru Taste of Soulard this year.
 It will be held from 11 a.m. to 5 p.m.
 Feb.
 6. A booklet of digital coupons ($30) can be redeemed for food and cocktail tastes at six Soulard restaurants.

 Obviously, the Run for Your Beads 5K can’t be a group event this year.
 But runners can register online, plot a 3.1-mile route and run it at any time from Feb.
-4 to 13.
-Then they can post their results on the event website.
+4 to 13, and then post their results on the event website.

-And instead of the usual Purina Pet Parade, proud pet parents can submit pictures of their furry friends dressed in their Mardi Gras finery through Jan.
-20 (a $5 donation is suggested to benefit Open Door Animal Sanctuary).
+And instead of the usual Purina Pet Parade, proud pet parents can submit pictures of their furry friends dressed in Mardi Gras finery through Jan.
+20 (a suggested $5 donation benefits Open Door Animal Sanctuary).
 The public will vote on their favorites from Jan.
 25 through Feb.
 9.

 A panel of judges will pick the best costume Feb.
 16 on the Soulard Mardi Gras Facebook page and website (time to be determined).